doersino/unheic/README.md

 ```
 $ unheic
-usage: unheic [--replace] FILES
+usage: unheic [--replace] [file ...]
-    Create a JPEG version of one or multiple HEIC files which can be located in
+    Create JPEG versions of one or multiple HEIC files which can be located in
     different directories: Each conversion result ends up 'next to' its
     respective original or replaces it if the --replace flag is set.
 Uses sips.
 ```